-- Exposure to companies active in the fossil fuel sector (no. 4); - Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); - Exposure to controversial weapons (no. 14); and - Investee countries subject to social violations (no. 16).
+- Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4);

+Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Exposure to controversial weapons (no. 14).

+Principal adverse